 What your home is made of.

 A home made of brick, which is not flammable, may cost less to insure than a home with a wood frame.
-Whatever material your home was built with, it’s important that you have enough home insurance to completely rebuild it if it were destroyed by a fire, including the costs of cleanup and reconstruction.
+Whatever material your home was built with, it’s important that you have enough home insurance to completely rebuild it if it were destroyed by a fire, including the costs of building materials and the labor of the contractors.

 Your credit score.